 The scammers impersonate some leaders to make calls to some heads of departments on the pretext of selling books; or some memorial coins to scam the departments concerned to remit money to the designated bank accounts.

 b.
 Impersonating relatives to scam:

 Using Trojan Horse malware to obtain target internet user names and passwords.
-After obtaining the required IM information, they use the targeted user's ID and password to inform the relatives that there has been an emergency or accident and then requested the relatives to remit money to some accounts.
+After obtaining the required IM information, following that, they use the targeted user's ID and password to inform the relatives that there has been an emergency or accident and thereafter requested the relatives to remit money to some accounts.

 c.
 Impersonating CEO s of companies:

 Scammers use the companies internal communication system to understand the communication between the CEO and the employees.
 After that they impersonate the CEO to instruct the staff to transfer some money to their accounts.